Diets only got you so far. So did exercise.

 This procedure only limits the amount of food consumed, not necessarily the types of foods that can be eaten.
 For this reason, one must be committed to a healthy lifestyle.

-How Can I Learn More about Bariatric Surgery?
+How Can I Become a Bariatric Patient?

-- the surgical procedures available
+- The surgical procedures available